-Welcome to the 2020 season.
+Welcome to the 2021 season.
 The upcoming season is one that holds a great deal of promise and some huge challenges.
 We have been working hard all summer to get prepared for this season.

 We want to build on our successes from last season.
-We move into the 7A classification and our region is stacked with excellent Cross Country teams.
-Just to give you an idea of how stacked our region is....the teams in our region have won 8 state cross country championships since 2014.
-And three of the teams won state titles last year.
-So we will be in the middle of the best cross country in the state of Georgia.
+Our 7A region is stacked with excellent Cross Country teams.
+Just to give you an idea of how stacked our region is....the teams in our region have won 10 state cross country championships since 2014.
+Our region went 1-2 at state on the boys side last year and 1-2, 4 on the girls side.
+So we are in the middle of the best cross country in the state of Georgia.

-The issues related to the Covid 19 pandemic have created some huge challenges for the coaches.
+While Covid 19 still affects our community, we are doing our best to provide our athletes with as safe and normal a season as we can.
 Please know that we are following the GHSA and CCSD guidelines to try and stop the spread of the disease.
 It means that we all have to be patient and flexible as those guidelines can change.
-Our schedule has changed numerous times so understand that as coaches, we want to give our athletes a chance to compete with great teams whenever we can.
 Please make sure you are connected to us through our major means of communication...Remind and Twitter.
 Also check our website for updated information.